BCISOFT/dvs-docs/docs/02-control-commands/completion.md

 - `<shell>` - The shell name: `bash`, `zsh`, or `fish`

-## What it does

-1. Generates the completion script for the specified shell
-2. Outputs the script to stdout
-3. The script can be saved to a file or sourced directly
+Outputs the script to stdout, the script can be saved to a file or sourced directly.

 ## Prerequisites

-- Valid shell name must be provided
+- A valid shell name must be provided

 ## Examples